ludyna/ludyna/README.md

 ### Hi there 👋

-I am a software engineer 👨‍💻.
+I am a software engineer 👨‍💻 and independent AI researcher.

-- 🦄 I’m currently working on AI project (Lu_Brain)
+- 🦄 I'm currently working on an AI project (Lu_Brain)
 - 💬 Ask me about what is wrong with modern AI.
-- 💬 Ask me about future of the gaming and gave dev.
+- 💬 Ask me about the future of gaming and game dev in the context of AI.
 - 💬 Ask me about programming languages.
 - 🎓 I have a master's degree in applied mathematics and informatics (Ukraine).